American-Tahiti/i-herbivore/README.md

 # i-herbivore
-A blog about vegetarianism and international cuisine, complete with restaurant reviews
+A blog about vegetarianism and international cuisine, complete with recipes, pantry suggestions and restaurant reviews